libktx/ktx/.github/CONTRIBUTING.md

 - Add a `build.gradle.kts` file.
 It should contain dependencies specific to your module.
 If there are none, you can leave it empty.
 By adding `import ktx.*` at the top of this file, you will be able to access the versions of major dependencies of the modules as defined in the [`buildSrc`](../buildSrc) directory.
 - Add a `README.md` file describing your module.
-Refer to other `README.md` files for guidelines. `README.md` files should generally consist of the following sections:
+Refer to other `README.md` files for examples. `README.md` files should generally consist of the following sections:
   - _General description_ - in a single sentence, what problem does the module solve?
   - _Motivation_ - why was the module created?